yueyangming/Moddle_Spider/README.md

 Hello, welcome to my github site.
 Most of my programs are open-source, feel free to take any part you like.

-This Moddle_spider is a little program that will help you to download files more easily, The purpose why i am doing this is that our professor upload too many files on the moodle, and sometimes i don't know if i have download all the things, you know, i am a lazy student, So i am thinking, why don't i just use a program to do this?
+This Moodle_spider is a little program that will help you to download files more easily, The purpose why i am doing this is that our professor upload too many files on the moodle, and sometimes i don't know if i have download them one by one, you know, i am a lazy student, So i am thinking, why don't i just use a program to do this?

 So here you see the results.